o3de/o3de.org/content/docs/learning-guide/tutorials/ai/navigation-2d.md

     *   Add a Kythera `Agent` component to the entity, and set the `Profile` property to `WanderProfile`, which as been defined in `Profiles.xml` above.

     *   Add a `SimpleMovementController` component.
-This component translates movement requests from Kythera AI into actual movement of the Entity by implementing the `MovementRequestBus` (see [Character movement APIs](http://localhost:44541/docs/user-guide/gems/reference/kythera-ai/kyt/character-movement-apis/).
+This component translates movement requests from Kythera AI into actual movement of the Entity by implementing the `MovementRequestBus` (see [Character movement APIs](http://localhost:44541/docs/user-guide/gems/reference/kythera-ai/character-movement-apis/).
 It does not support Animations yet.

 Create a behavior tree with the Inspector
 -----------------------------------------

-[The Inspector](/docs/user-guide/gems/reference/kythera-ai/kyt/introduction-to-the-inspector/) is Kythera AI's web-based debugger and behavior tree authoring tool.
-While Kythera AI is running, the Inspector will be available at [http://localhost:8081/](http://localhost:8081/) (by default).
+[The Inspector](/docs/user-guide/gems/reference/kythera-ai/introduction-to-the-inspector/) is Kythera AI's browser based debugger and behavior tree authoring tool.
+The inspector webserver is started on the local machine when the Kythera Gem is initialized.
+While Kythera AI is running, the Inspector is available at [http://localhost:8081/](http://localhost:8081/).

 We will define a very basic behavior tree that randomly generates a position on the NavMesh and then moves to that position.
 After arriving, it will generate another position and move there to, in an endless loop.

 *   Open the Inspector Go to the BT Editor tab in the inspector